KapilKhanal/jjakimoto.github.io/content/articles/blockchain.md

 ![blockchain_ml]({filename}/images/blockchain/blockchain_ml.png)

 Blockchain ranges across various topics such as cryptography and distributed system.
-In this blog, I briefly go through this tipic while suggesting various blogs and papers that I have used for learning this topic.
-Especially, I highly recommend you to check a blog post [[1]] written by Haseeb Qureshi.
+In this blog, I briefly go through this topic while suggesting various blogs and papers that I have used for learning this topic.
+Especially, I highly recommend you to check a blog post written by Haseeb Qureshi [[1]](https://medium.freecodecamp.org/the-authoritative-guide-to-blockchain-development-855ab65b58bc).

 Let's dig into Blockchain!

 # 1. Cryptography